Tom Holland

 Thomas Stanley Holland (born 1 June 1996) is an English actor.
-His accolades include a British Academy Film Award, and three Saturn Awards.
-Some publications have called him one of the most popular actors of his generation.
+He is the recipient of numerous accolades, including a BAFTA Award and three Saturn Awards.
+Holland's leading films have grossed over $9.9 billion worldwide, making him one of the highest-grossing film actors of all time.
+He was featured on the Forbes 30 Under 30 Europe list of 2019.

-Holland's career began at age nine when he enrolled in a dancing class, where a choreographer noticed him and arranged for him to audition for a role in Billy Elliot the Musical at London's Victoria Palace Theatre.
-After two years of training, he secured a supporting part in 2008 and was upgraded to the title role that year, which he played until 2010.
-Holland made his film debut in the disaster drama The Impossible (2012) as a teenage tourist trapped in a tsunami, for which he received a London Film Critics Circle Award for Young British Performer of the Year.
-After this, Holland decided to pursue acting as a full-time career, appearing in How I Live Now (2013) and playing historical figures in the film In the Heart of the Sea (2015) and the miniseries Wolf Hall (2015).
+Holland's career began at the age of nine when he enrolled in a dancing class.
+A choreographer noticed him and arranged for him to audition for a role in Billy Elliot the Musical at London's Victoria Palace Theatre.
+After two years of training, he secured a supporting part in 2008.
+Later that year, he was upgraded to the title role, which he played until 2010.
+Holland made his film debut in the disaster drama The Impossible (2012) as a teenage tourist trapped in a tsunami; he received critical acclaim and a nomination for the Goya Award for Best New Actor.
+Holland then decided to pursue acting as a full-time career, appearing in How I Live Now (2013) and playing historical figures in the film In the Heart of the Sea (2015) and the TV miniseries Wolf Hall (2015).

-Holland achieved international recognition playing Spider-Man/Peter Parker in six Marvel Cinematic Universe (MCU) superhero films, beginning with Captain America: Civil War (2016).
-The following year, Holland received the BAFTA Rising Star Award and later became the youngest actor to play a title role in an MCU film in Spider-Man: Homecoming.
-The sequels Far From Home (2019) and No Way Home (2021) each grossed more than $1 billion worldwide, and the latter became the highest-grossing film of the year.
-During this period, Holland gained recognition for playing darker roles in the crime dramas The Devil All the Time (2020) and Cherry (2021).
-Holland has additionally directed the short film Tweet (2015) and voiced roles in computer-animated features, including Onward (2020).
+Holland achieved international recognition playing Peter Parker/Spider-Man in six Marvel Cinematic Universe (MCU) superhero films, beginning with Captain America: Civil War (2016).
+The following year, Holland received the BAFTA Rising Star Award and became the youngest actor to play a title role in an MCU film in Spider-Man: Homecoming.
+Its sequels, Far From Home (2019) and No Way Home (2021), each grossed more than $1 billion worldwide; the latter became the highest-grossing film of the year.
+Holland played another action film role in Uncharted (2022), and also expanded to play against-type roles in the crime dramas The Devil All the Time (2020) and Cherry (2021).
+Holland has additionally directed the short film Tweet (2015) and voiced roles in animated features, including Spies in Disguise (2019) and Onward (2020).